 True Sorcerer Build

 I hate to break it to you, but being a mage in Dark Souls 3 doesn’t give you many build options.
 It’s a weak class if you don’t use the right items or put enough points into the right stats.

 It does leave you a little room for getting techy, though.
-So to avoid giving you a purely on-rails sorcerer build, I’m going to give you the foundations, and you can build on top of that however you want.
+So to avoid giving you a purely on-rails sorcerer build, I will give you the foundations, and you can build on top of that however you want.

 Int 50 / 60– Intelligence is your most important attribute as a spell caster.
-It’s important that we get it up to 34 (just before the soft cap) before we invest in anything else.
+We must get it up to 34 (just before the soft cap) before we invest in anything else.

-Once you get your intelligence, you can start splashing a little bit into your attunement.
+Once you get your intelligence, you can start splashing into your attunement.
 While leveling that, you can also put some points into vigor or vitality, depending on your playstyle.

-Alternatively, you can level up attunement and intelligence simultaneously, at a rate of 1 to 2, until attunement is at 20.
+Alternatively, you can level up attunement and intelligence simultaneously, at 1 to 2, until attunement is 20.
 However, I wouldn’t recommend this.
-Playing an early game mage without any of your key items and low intelligence will make you cry.
+Playing an early-game mage without any of your key items and low intelligence will make you cry.

 Attunement 30 / 40 – what level you get your intelligence and attunement up to is determined by what Soul Level you’re aiming for, so keep that in mind as you theory-craft your build.

-I know I’m flogging a dead horse at this point, but you need to recognize how important it is to level these two attributes over all others and that you’re using the proper equipment.
+I know I’m flogging a dead horse, but you need to recognize the importance of leveling these two attributes over all others and that you’re using the proper equipment.
 For better or worse, Sorcerers are underpowered in DS3, so save yourself the pain of using a sub-optimal build.

 Equipment and Armor